-The Planning Commission must consider the proposed CEQA exemptions together with any comments received during the public review process.
-Further, the exemptions can only be approved if the Commission finds, based on the whole record before it, that there is no substantial evidence that there are unusual circumstances (including future activities) which might reasonably result in the project having a significant effect on the environment.
+The Planning Commission must consider the proposed CEQA exemption together with any comments received during the public review process.
+Furthermore, the exemption can only be approved if the Commission finds, based on the whole record before it, that there is no substantial evidence that there are unusual circumstances, which might reasonably result in the project having a significant effect on the environment.